The Federal Court has heard shocking sexual harassment allegations that happened on “Gay Fridays” at a Brisbane chicken factory.

 “It was horseplay.”

-He said that the alleged misconduct happened on days other than Fridays, and included workers “slapping bums” of other workers.
+He said the alleged misconduct happened on days other than Fridays, and included workers “slapping bums” of other workers.

 Simulated sexual behaviour ‘a way of coping’